 If you are still studying, you can add your work experience to your CV when you start to look for work or further educational opportunities.
 University and college tutors will look favourably on work experience, weekend jobs and volunteering and may ask you about it in an interview, whether it’s specific to your studies or not.

 Of course, you may have discovered that the role you experienced is not for you, in which case you could look for another placement that you feel could be a better fit.
 Work experience doesn’t commit you to anything and, through it, you can keep building your skills and understanding of work.

 Work experience is usually unpaid, although placement providers might offer to cover some of your expenses, such as travel costs.
 If you are still in education, your placement provider may be able to offer financial support or advice, depending on your personal circumstances.

 It’s a good idea to research companies you’d like to work for.
-If you find an employer that doesn’t already offer work placements, you could write them a formal email or cover letter to explain why you would like to apply for experience, detailing your existing skills and those you’d like to develop.
+If you find an employer that doesn’t already offer work experience, you could write them a formal email or cover letter to explain why you would like to apply for work experience, detailing your existing skills and those you’d like to develop.

 You could apply to more than one company at a time to improve your chances, or help you gain experience with different employers.

 By offering work experience, construction employers can help students make a successful transition from school to work and improve their job prospects.